October 11, 2023

 What have other employers done to bolster their partnership with their EAP provider?

 Employers should set clear expectations from the beginning, including the EAP’s role in supporting employees across the continuum of mental health and well-being needs, as well as how the EAP will integrate with other vendors.

 Additional strategies to strengthen the relationship between an employer and EAP provider include:

-- Agreeing on EAP reporting metrics and frequency, establishing key performance measures such as wait time for counseling, utilization rate and percent of cases resolved.
+- Agreeing on EAP reporting metrics and frequency, establishing key performance measures such as wait time for counseling (the average is 4.9 days to obtain a counseling session), utilization rate, baseline assessment and clinical outcomes, duration of treatment, therapeutic alliance, and percent of cases resolved.10

-- Discussing how the EAP will be communicated across the population, identifying possible barriers to use and partnering on solutions.
+- Discussing how the EAP will be communicated across the population, identifying possible utilization barriers and partnering on solutions.

 - Inviting employee feedback and incorporating this into regular performance reviews with the EAP provider.